This week, how to pursue people, ideas, and things of high value.

 Value is “worth in usefulness or importance to the possessor; utility or merit.”

 Everything has value.
-Specific individuals, moral systems, ideas, and actions have a higher value than others.
+Things such as food have value because they relieve your hunger.
+Certain people have value because they meet your emotional, spiritual, intellectual, and physical needs.
+However, specific individuals, moral systems, ideas, and actions have a higher value than others.
 For example, capitalism is more valuable than socialism, your best friend is more valuable than a stranger, and freedom is more valuable than enslavement.

 We Are Taught To Seek What Is Low-Value